 - Go barefoot when you’re at home.

-Vinegar will not hurt your feet, but you should still dilute it for the purposes of a foot soak.
-Generally, using one part vinegar to two parts water is a good ratio.
+Vinegar will not hurt your feet, but you should still dilute it for a foot soak.
+Generally, using 1 part vinegar to 2 parts water is a good ratio.

-While the soak will smell strong, the odor will dissipate after it dries from your feet.
+While the soak will smell strong, the odor will dissipate after the vinegar dries from your feet.
 You can also use essential oils to change the scent slightly.

 Vinegar is an inexpensive and easy-to-find remedy for a variety of foot ailments.
 Not to mention, soaking your feet after a long day can be quite relaxing.